 Medication

-First line medications for OCD are selective serotonin reuptake inhibitors (SSRIs).8 Other medications may be prescribed to augment the SSRIs if the symptoms are less responsive, and typically contain dopamine or glutamate.9 Various other agents are also available if the other medications are not sufficient, such as antipsychotics.10
+First line medications for OCD are selective serotonin reuptake inhibitors (SSRIs).12 Other medications may be prescribed to augment the SSRIs if the symptoms are less responsive, and typically contain dopamine or glutamate.13 Various other agents are also available if the other medications are not sufficient, such as antipsychotics.14

 How to Find a Therapist

 The best resource for finding an OCD therapist is through the International Obsessive Compulsive Disorder Foundation.
 Another resource is an online therapist directory, where one can filter for a therapist who specializes in OCD and exposure and response prevention (ERP).
-It is important to understand that cognitive therapy or supportive psychotherapy alone are typically insufficient.
+It is important to understand that cognitive therapy or supportive psychotherapy alone are typically insufficient, so finding an OCD specialist through a specific online OCD program like NOCD may also be a great fit for someone looking for an online therapy option.

 Because OCD is a diagnosable disorder, treatment is typically covered by health insurance.
 The Americans with Disability Act protects those with OCD from being discriminated against and can have reasonable accommodations made at work.